What is Local Host (Principles and Usecases included)

 This is useful for testing and development purposes.
 For example, if Y is developing a new website, he might first set it up to run on his own computer, using the IP address 127.0.0.1.
 That way, he can make sure everything works properly before making the website accessible to other people on the internet.

-So, we’ve established that X lives at “21 Oak Street” and that’s his home address.
+So, taking the previous example, X lives at “21 Oak Street,” which is his home address.
 Now, suppose X wants to check how his house looks from the outside or how his letterbox works.
-What he would do is, he would walk out of his house, turn around, and look at his own house.
-Or he might even send a letter to his own address to check if the letterbox is working fine.
+He would walk out of his house, turn around, and look at his own house, or he might even send a letter to his own address to check if the letterbox was working fine.

 In the world of computers, the Loopback Address serves a similar purpose.
 The most common Loopback Address is 127.0.0.1.
 This address is used by a computer when it wants to send a message to itself to check its own network communications.

-Loopback in computers works in a similar way.
-When a computer sends a message to the loopback address, usually 127.0.0.1, the message doesn’t go out to the internet or even to the other parts of the local network.
+When a computer sends a message to the loopback address, usually 127.0.0.1, the message doesn’t go to the Internet or even to other parts of the local network.
 Instead, it stays within the computer.

-The computer sends the message out, but then immediately turns around and loops back to itself.
-It’s a way for the computer to check its own networking capabilities.
+The computer sends the message out but immediately turns around and loops back to itself.
+This is a way for the computer to check its own networking capabilities.

-If it can send a message to the loopback address and receive it back properly, it knows that at least the internal networking functions are working fine, just like how X can check if his letterbox is functioning by sending a letter to himself.
+If it can send a message to the loopback address and receive it back properly, it knows that at least the internal networking functions are working fine.

 So, in essence, loopback is a process where a computer sends a message to itself to test its networking capabilities.
 It’s like sending a letter to your own address to make sure your mail system is working as it should.